dk1242/dk1242.github.io/_posts/2025-05-19-Rendering-1M-spheres-2.md

     glm::vec2(1.0f, 1.0f)
 };
 ```

 Then we need to pass these coordinates to the shader code too.
-For that we need to create a new VBO and `VBO(glm::vec2)` constructor which supports glm::vec2, bind it with the pre existing VAO and finally link it.
+For that we need to create a new VBO and add a constructor that supports `glm::vec2`, bind it to the pre existing VAO and finally link it.

 ```cpp
 mainVAO.LinkAttrib(texCoordVBO, 1, 2, GL_FLOAT, sizeof(glm::vec2), (void*)(0));
 ```

-In shader side, we need to define a layout with location=1 for texture Coordinates and pass this to fragment shader.
-In fragment shader, we will assign FragColor with texture () function provided by GLSL, in which we need to pass texture sampler and texture coordinates.
-This texture function return the corresponding color at the texture coordinates, considering the parameters we set.
+In the shader side, we need to define a layout with `location = 1` for texture Coordinates and pass this data to the fragment shader via an out variable in the vertex shader and in variable in the fragment shader.
+In fragment shader, we will assign FragColor with `texture ()` function provided by GLSL, in which we need to pass texture sampler and texture coordinates.
+This `texture()` function returns the color sampled from the texture at the given coordinates.

 ```GLSL
 // In vertex shader
 layout (location = 1) in vec2 aTexCoord;